 Implementation Guidance 20.3: ICANN org should identify in the Applicant Guidebook the types of changes that will require a re-evaluation of some or all of the application and which do not require any re-evaluation.

-Recommendation 20.4: ICANN org must document the types of changes which are required to be posted for public comment and which are not required to be posted for public comment.
-The following is a non-exhaustive list of changes that must require public comment:
+Recommendation 20.4: ICANN org must document the types of changes which are required to be posted for an operational comment period and which are not required to be posted for an operational comment period.
+The following is a non-exhaustive list of changes that must require an operational comment period:

 The addition of Registry Voluntary Commitments in response to public comments, objections, whether formal or informal, GAC Consensus Advice, or GAC Early Warnings